api2cart/javascript-sdk/docs/OrderApi.md

   'dateFinished': "2014-06-05 05:05:00", // String | Specifies order's  finished date
-  'sendNotifications': true, // Boolean | Send notifications to customer after order was created 'createInvoice': true, // Boolean | Determines whether an invoice should be created if it has not already been created 'origin': "newsletter" // String | The source of the order };
+  'sendNotifications': true, // Boolean | Send notifications to customer after order was created 'createInvoice': true, // Boolean | Determines whether an invoice should be created if it has not already been created 'origin': "newsletter", // String | The source of the order 'tags': "tag1,tag2" // String | Order tags
+};
 apiInstance.orderUpdate(orderId, opts, (error, data, response) => {
   if (error) {